Student Research Fellows Program

 One-hour interdisciplinary discussions among students and faculty mentors; share project updates.

-*An IRB workshop may be held shortly after awards are announced in late March or early April, depending on need and interest.
+*An IRB workshop may be held shortly after awards are announced in March, depending on need and interest.

 Student Eligibility